henrywu2019/BentoML/docs/source/deployment/sql_server.rst

 =================================================

 Microsoft's Machine Learning Services is a feature in SQL Server that gives the ability to run Python and R scripts with relational data.
-It allows to use BentoML and other open-source packages, along with the Microsoft Python packages, for predictive analytics and machine learning.
+It allows to use Kappa and other open-source packages, along with the Microsoft Python packages, for predictive analytics and machine learning.
 The scripts are executed in-database without moving data outside SQL Server or over the network.

 This guide demonstrates how to serve a scikit-learn based iris classifier model with SQL Server Machine Learning Services.
-The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more Kappa examples :doc:`here <../examples>`.

 =============
 Prerequisites